John Parker Wilson: Pittsburgh Steelers

-One day after being released by the Jacksonville Jaguars, the Pittsburgh Steelers claimed Wilson off of waivers.
+One day after being released by the Jacksonville Jaguars, the Pittsburgh Steelers claimed Wilson off waivers.
 The Steelers were the only NFL franchise to make a claim for Wilson.
 Wilson was later released by the Steelers on August 25, 2013.

 After his time with the Steelers, Wilson did not sign with another NFL team.

 Personal life

 After his football career, he became a financial adviser, currently working for Morgan Stanley.

 Wilson rejoined Alabama in 2017 to assist in practice with the scout team, mimicking the mannerisms and play of LSU quarterback Danny Etling to prepare the team.

 On July 26, 2018, Wilson agreed to become the new color commentator for Alabama football.

 Wilson is married and lives with his wife in Birmingham.